arbisoft brand logo

 o_t = σ(W_o[h_(t-1), x_t] + b_o)

-Each equation represents a crucial aspect of conscious memory:
+Each equation represents a crucial aspect of conscious memory, forming the backbone of deep learning solutions that drive today's intelligent systems.

 • The Input Gate decides what new information is worth remembering